Jiahao004/CapsuleGNN/README.md

 # CapsuleGNN
 A pytorch version of [Xinyi Z, Chen L. Capsule graph neural network[C], International conference on learning representations.
 2018.](https://openreview.net/forum?id=Byl8BnRcYm)

-All the [dataset in torch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html) can be used for this work.
+All the [datasets in torch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html) can be used for this work.

 ## Dependencies